 The Amalfi Coast in Italy has always been a destination on my bucket list with its stunning, pastel coloured cliffside villas, beautiful umbrella-lined beaches and warm, turquoise water.
-My dream of visiting came true a few weeks ago, when my in-laws brought Ciaran and I along with them on their vacation to Minori, a charming beachside village that my father-in-law visited growing up.
+My dream of visiting came true a few weeks ago, when my in-laws brought Ciaran and me along with them on their vacation to Minori, a charming beachside village that my father-in-law visited growing up.
+We weren’t staying in one of the Exceptional Villas properties in the Amalfi Coast, but it was still very pleasant accommodation.
 Needless to say, it was nothing short of a dream and ended up being one of the best holidays!
 We took a lot of day trips to more popular towns like Positano, Capri and Ravello.
 Towns are great places to live and visit as they’re so convenient, and if you’re looking for somewhere to live closer to home you should take a look at this townhouse new barrie, however when it comes to vacations, these three Italian towns are the best.
 While they are all gorgeous, I found that Minori is a real hidden gem along the Amalfi Coast.
 Read on to discover why…

 1. It’s less crowded than many of the resort-towns found along the Amalfi Coast

 Minori is a great base to stay during your trip to the Amalfi Coast if you want to relax, unwind and live like a local.
 The town only has 3,000 inhabitants and everyone seems to know everyone, which for me, added to its charm.
 It’s not the slightest bit commercial and despite the fact that all of the hotels were booked up during our time there, it never felt overcrowded or touristy.
 When we visited some of the other nearby towns, they were heaving with tourists, so it was nice to come back to Minori for some serenity at the end of the day.